Climbing a mountain often takes months or years of hard work, both from actually climbing it and from getting ready to do it.

 Alternatively, you can still use Themeforest, or any other premium marketplace.

 The installation is pretty straight forward.
 You need to download the theme and then upload it to your CMS.

-  Either watch the following video or follow this Joomla template installation guide, to see how to do it:
+Watch the following video to see how to do it:

 5. How to edit your website without messing everything up